bobsanjo/PRIV/key_value_service_user_defined_functions_23Jun2024.md

         *   The UDF can optionally make one or more `getValues` calls to get key-value pairs from the internal datastore.

-2. Load the code snippet
+2. Load the code snippet.

     At the moment, the UDF code snippet is loaded as a snapshot or delta file through AWS and should be in the same S3 bucket as other delta files.